Interest Rate in Chile

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Adimark GfK consumer confidence index declined to 40.7 points in May, from 43.2 points in April, marking the lowest reading since May 2017.
+The Adimark GfK consumer confidence index rose to 40.3 points in July, from 37.8 points in June which had marked the lowest print since March 2017.

-The business confidence index (IMCE), published by ICARE and the Adolfo Ibáñez University, deteriorated for the fourth consecutive month in May, landing at 50.6 points (April: 52.1 points).
+The business confidence index (IMCE), published by ICARE and the Adolfo Ibáñez University, slightly improved in July, landing at 50.4 points (June: 50.2 points), marginally above the crucial 50-point threshold that separates optimism from pessimism among Chilean businesses.